Morrisville State College

 GRADING/EVALUATION OF STUDENT:

 Evaluation is a shared responsibility between the teacher and the student.
-The purpose of the evaluation is to demonstrate how well the professor has taught and the student has learned specific course materials, the principles, concepts and terms relevant to the covered topics, and to determine the students' ability to apply that knowledge to specific situations.
+The evaluation aims to demonstrate how well the professor has taught and the student has learned specific course materials, the principles, concepts, and terms relevant to the covered topics.
+Evaluation is also intended to assess the student's ability to utilize the acquired knowledge in problem-solving.

 Many class periods will have a graded component or exercise.
-These may be written assignments, in-lab assignments, homework, or the evaluation of the student's participation and attitude.
-These components will total twenty percent (20%) of the total course grade.
-It is important that students complete their assignments accurately, neatly, and submit them on time.
+These may be written assignments, in-lab assignments, homework, or evaluating the student's participation and attitude.
+Students must complete their assignments accurately and neatly and submit them on time.
 Assignments received past the due date will be devalued for any late assignment.
-No class assignment of any student will be graded (for credit) once the same assignment is corrected and returned to the class.
+No student's late class assignment will be graded (for credit) after the assignment is corrected and returned to the class.

-Several quizzes will be given in this course.
-These will be generally given at the beginning of the class and will be worth thirty percent (30%) of the overall course grade.
+ENRM 420 will include several quizzes to be completed at the beginning of the class meeting.
 No make-up quizzes will be given without a written medical excuse, family emergencies, or prior permission from the instructor.
-Students are responsible for all material covered in the class whether presented orally during the lectures/ laboratories or assigned.
+Students are responsible for all material covered in the class, whether presented orally during the lectures/laboratories or assigned.

 Each student will contribute to a group project defined by the instructors.
-The project will be presented during week six of the semester (oral presentation).
-The project will be worth thirty percent (50%) of the final grade.
+In addition, two reports will be expected on the term project worth fifty percent (50%) of the final grade.

 The breakdown of grading in this course will be as follows: